L8D/l8d.github.io-old/_posts/2013-10-21-youth-and-programming.md

 Closure and Haskell that I wrote in or solved to pass the time called everyone's attention to me.
 I hated it.

-There was this one possy of students who called me a: &ldquo;proligy.&rdquo; No typos there.
-These kids knew the correct pronounciation of the word and purposely mispoke it just to have that meaning that they were less educated than me.
+There was this one posse of students who called me a: &ldquo;proligy.&rdquo; No typos there.
+These kids knew the correct pronunciation of the word and purposely misspoke it just to have that meaning that they were less educated than me.
 I made no intentional efforts to stand out, to prove myself smarter than the other students, or to intimidate other students.